EU AI Act 2026: What Businesses Must Know Before August

 What This Means for AI Strategy

+The EU AI Act is reshaping how businesses approach AI adoption, creating a measurable advantage for companies that own their AI infrastructure and have built responsible practices from the start.
 The EU AI Act isn’t just a compliance burden.
 It’s reshaping how businesses need to think about AI adoption.

 Companies that have been deploying AI without much governance structure now face a deadline to formalise their approach.
 But companies that have been methodical about AI implementation — starting with clear business problems, building proper documentation, maintaining human oversight — will find compliance relatively straightforward.
 The practices that make AI projects successful, as we’ve discussed in why most AI projects fail, overlap significantly with what the Act requires.